Wedmore solar scheme puts village 'back on electrical map'

 "We've got a community-owned green energy system that we think would make WG Burrough proud," said Robin Mewes, managing director at Rooftop Consulting Ltd.

-Rooftop is working with Wedmore Green Group on plans to bring a £1.1m solar power plant to the village.'Own it'
+Rooftop is working with Wedmore Green Group on plans to bring a £1.1m solar power plant to the village.

 "We want to take control of our power supply, locally," Mr Mewes said.